ryoojiz/xcs/README.md

-# R&C XCS - Card Access Management Platform
+# Amperra Wyre - Card Access Management Platform

-R&C XCS is a card access management platform that allows users to manage their card access to access points within experiences on the Roblox platform.
+Amperra Wyre is a card access management platform that allows users to manage their card access to access points within experiences on the Roblox platform.

 ### Features:
 - Create and manage access points